pyedifice/pyedifice/docs/source/styling.rst

 Edfice supports
 `Qt Widget Style Sheet Syntax <https://doc.qt.io/qtforpython-6/overviews/stylesheet-syntax.html>`_.

-The :code:`style` **prop** of Edifice :class:`QtWidgetElement <edifice.QtWidgetElement>` allows
+The :code:`style` **prop** of every :class:`QtWidgetElement <edifice.QtWidgetElement>` is
-you to set the style for that Element.
-It is either a dictionary or a list of dictionaries, in which case the dictionaries are merged from left to right.
+a dictionary of style properties.

-The keys of the dictionary are the supported style name, and the values are the value of that style name which are usually either strings or numbers.
+The keys of the :code:`style` dictionary are the style name, and the values are usually either strings or numbers.

 For example, if you want to make a label with *10px* margins, with *red* text in a *16pt* font on a *beige* *semi-transparent* background::